Contributing guide¶

 - Default: dbbackup.tests.utils.FakeStorage

-Storage used for backups
+Storage class used for backups.

 STORAGE_OPTIONS